The statistics tell it, and there is no doubt that every day online video consumption becomes increasingly popular and

 This point somewhat confirms the one before and indicates a better starting position to make a sale.

 I am unsure if this can be applied 1:1 to the real estate industry.
 Why?
 It has a much longer sales cycle than, for example, e-commerce, where you can immediately buy a product online.

 But we can assume that for real estate, this would mean at least a higher conversion rate from website visitors to serious buyer or seller leads.

 Organic traffic usually leads to lower bounce rates and a longer time on your website, which can increase your website conversion rate.

 11) I already mentioned this in my article about follow-ups.

-Using video in your first emails or touchpoint, it can increase the click-through rate by 96% (source).
+Using video in your first emails or touchpoint can increase the click-through rate by 96% (source).

 So you can better communicate your marketing message with benefits through your follow-ups, which leads to better conversions and, thus, more potential real estate sales.

 12) Visitors will stay longer (88% more time) on your website if you include videos (source).
 It increases your chances of converting them to customers and thus making a sale.

 13) Before visiting a store, about 50% of internet users look for videos related to a service or product (source).

 This behavior may also impact potential buyers or sellers visiting your real estate office (should you use one for drop-ins).

 14) According to 97% of marketers, users better understand a product or service by watching videos (source).

 This somewhat overlaps with point 6) above, meaning you can better communicate your benefits by video.

 15) Using video can be the factor that makes you different from your competition.

 You can show your personality better, which can already be a differentiator.

 But another one is if your competition doesn’t use video at all.
 You can get an edge over your competition using all the above advantages.

 16) Some things can be explained easier by video.